1877 St. Louis general strike: July 2224, 1877

 A total of 3,000 to 4,000 people gathered at the depot, and unrest swelled, particularly following the announcement that six companies of infantry were on route to St. Louis.
-The police cleared and ordered the salons closed in the region around the depot.
+The police cleared and ordered the saloons closed in the region around the depot.
 At 4:00 PM, flatcars loaded with 400 strikers arrived.
 They marched to the Missouri Pacific Shops, arriving with about 2,000 people.
 The machinists announced that while they were not going to strike, they would stop working in solidarity with the strikers.
 The men then traveled to the North Missouri Railroad track and, taking an engine and ten flat cars, went to the North Missouri's roundhouse and persuaded the workers to join the strike.

 As a result of the strike, various federal receivers and then Secretary of the Interior Carl Schurz urged Secretary of War George W. McCrary to intervene.
 Schurz wrote that "no United States Marshal, unless backed by Federal troops, can restore order or protect men willing to work...the presence of Federal troops will form a rallying point and do much to restore order."
 John Pope was directed to protect railroads and promote peace.
 At 6:00 PM six companies (consisting of about 350 soldiers), led by Colonel Jefferson C. Davis arrived from Fort Leavenworth.
 Davis stated that "I have been ordered here with general instructions to protect the property of the United States, and shall participate in no movement looking to anything else without I have specific orders from army headquarters," and marched his soldiers to an arsenal barracks.
 Six additional companies were directed to St. Louis from the 16th and 19th Infantry regiments to leave posts in Kansas, Colorado, and the Oklahoma Territory.
 Three arrived later on July 24, and the rest on July 25, for a total of 42 officers and 410 soldiers.
 As the soldiers were only directed to protect federal property, the strikers were largely unaffected by the arrival of troops, and gathered at the Union depot, where they would spend the night.

 The people of St. Louis were apprehensive about the strike, and many expected some sort of bloodshed.
 On the night of July 24, Communist leaders held meetings across the city.
 Threats of burning newspaper buildings were made, and processions of people marched through the streets.
 The city government was reluctant to act, as they had less than 1,000 arms, and feared they could not effectively deal with the strike.
 Their 360-man police force, while many were retained in readiness for some sort of outbreak, "remained strangely inert during the upheaval."
 After urging by Davis, efforts soon began, led by municipal authorities and various prominent citizens, to raise a 5,000 man force.